grailbio-publications/Bredno_PLOS_2021/README.md

 `data`.
 The data used in the presented analyses are provided in tables separate for breast, lung, and colorectal cancers and for participants used in training and validation.

-- supplemental_data_bc_training.tsv: Training data to generate the biophysical model for breast cancer.
+- `supplemental_data_bc_training.tsv`: Training data to generate the biophysical model for breast cancer.
-- supplemental_data_bc_validation.tsv: Validation data for the breast cancer model.
+- `supplemental_data_bc_validation.tsv`: Validation data for the breast cancer model.
-- supplemental_data_crc_training.tsv: Training data to generate the biophysical model for colorectal cancer.
+- `supplemental_data_crc_training.tsv`: Training data to generate the biophysical model for colorectal cancer.
-- supplemental_data_crc_validation.tsv: Validation data for the colorectal cancer model.
+- `supplemental_data_crc_validation.tsv`: Validation data for the colorectal cancer model.
-- supplemental_data_luc_training.tsv: Training data to generate the biophysical model for lung cancer.
+- `supplemental_data_luc_training.tsv`: Training data to generate the biophysical model for lung cancer.
-- supplemental_data_luc_validation.tsv: Validation data for the lung cancer model.
+- `supplemental_data_luc_validation.tsv`: Validation data for the lung cancer model.

+The columns and variables are described in `data_dictionary.txt`.

 ## Code